wonseokroh/TransFusion/README.md

 ![pipeline](resources/pipeline.png)

 **updates**
+- March 23, 2022: paper link added
 - March 15, 2022: initial release

 ## Main Results

 Detailed results can be found in [nuscenes.md](configs/nuscenes.md) and [waymo.md](configs/waymo.md).
-Configuration files and guidance to reproduce these results are all included in [configs](configs), we are not going to release the pretrained models due to the policy of Huawei ADAS.
+Configuration files and guidance to reproduce these results are all included in [configs](configs), we are not going to release the pretrained models due to the policy of Huawei IAS BU.

 ### nuScenes detection test